 Frequently Asked Questions

-• I work with older teens (typically 16+) and adults.
+• I work with teenagers (typically high school age and older) and adults.

 • Intake Session (1 hour): $200